thompog/bot-thingy/README.txt

 Password System:
 - You have 3 attempts to enter the installer password.
-- If all 3 attempts fail, the program creates RESET_REQUIRED.txt.
+- If all 3 attempts fail, the program creates RESET_REQUIRED.txt. and will lock it self ontil reset.py is started

-- You must run reset.py and enter the installer password to unlock.
+- You must start reset.py and enter the installer password to unlock.

 Folder Structure:
 C:\bot